 Even better: The ALox code is not even compiled into the release target.
 So, whatever you are logging out during developing and debugging your software, it is all automatically gone in the release version.

-This is achieved by providing the right set of Compilation Symbols when setting up the project.
+This is achieved by providing the right set of compiler symbols when setting up the project.
 Only project configurations that have the symbol ALOX_DBG_LOG set to 1

 will contain ALox debug logging statements.